 Implementing Schema Generation

-Cube.js Schema is Javascript code, which means the full power of this language can be used to configure your schema definitions.
+Cube supports two ways to define data model files: with YAML or JavaScript syntax.
+If you opt for JavaScript syntax, you can use the full power of this programming language to configure your data model.
 In this guide we generate several measure definitions based on an array of strings.

 It can be done as simple as